 The Sony Cyber-shot DSC-RX100 wins you over slowly but surely.
-The point and shoot camera might appear too small, but it’s more than meets the eye.
+The camera might appear too small, but it’s more than meets the eye.
 The complexity of the menu?
 Worth learning.
-The smallness of the on-board camera buttons can frustrate customers.
+The smallness of the onboard camera buttons can frustrate customers.

 However, the pudding provides all the proof you need.
 With this camera, customers can carelessly click away and end up with magazine-level photographs.
 The camera’s autofocus, lens, and digital processing make for sharp pics with good natural color tones.